scotteratigan/electron-dr/README.md

   - shop verb/window

 - Support to enter your own account info
   - Support for multiple accounts
+  - Protect accounts with master password and encrypt everything locally
+  - local account config in new window

 - Logging